mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Timebox early assignments

 If you're paying by the hour, it's critical to timebox your freelancer's work.
 Otherwise, you might assign them what you think is a 30-minute task, and they come back days later with an invoice for 15 hours of work.
-This doesn't mean they're trying to take advantage of you.
-You just need to set clear expectations about the amount of time you expect them to invest.
+They're not trying to rip you off.
+There's a wide range of thoroughness when it comes to writing, so it's easy for miscommunications to occur over time investments.

 Set an explicit hours cap on their first assignment.
 Here's the instruction I give to my new writers: